 The block diagram on the opposite page shows the principal components plus the data and control paths of a microNOVA CPU board.
-This board contains a microNOVA microprocessor (CPU), 2,048 or 4,096 words of dynamic read-write memory (RAM), and power startup and fail controls.
-It has connections to the memory and I/O buses and frontpanel.
+This board contains a microNOVA microprocessor (CPU), 2,048 or 4,096 words of dynamic read-write memory (RAM), and power fail and restart controls.
+It has connections to the memory and I/O buses and front panel.
 The board may also contain the automatic program load option.

-The CPU board contains eight principal data paths and components.
-These paths include:
+The CPU board contains two principal data paths and six functional blocks.
+These are:

-CPU to memory bus

-CPU to I/O bus

-Power up/fail, and run control

-On board memory

-Special function jumpers

-CPU and turnkey console

-Auto-restart

-Automatic program load option
+CPU to memory bus CPU to I/O bus Power up/fail and run control On board memory Special function jumpers CPU and front panel controls Auto-restart Automatic program load option

-The first five of these paths and control functions encompass the basic structure of the CPU board.
-The turnkey console controls, auto-restart, and the program load option take effect by gaining, on an exceptional basis, overriding control over that basic structure.
+The first five items in the above list encompass the basic structure of the CPU board.
+The front panel controls, auto-restart, and the program load option take effect by gaining, on an exceptional basis, overriding control over that basic structure.